Selvyn Seidel, Founder and Chair of Fulbrook Capital Management, LLC

 Selvyn Seidel founded and chairs Fulbrook Capital Management LLC, an independent third party funding advisor on complex national and international commercial claims.
 He brings to this position years of experience in litigation, teaching, and writing, referred to below.

-- preparing and improving the claim for investment, and then, if agreed, continuing with this role after funding and through resolution,
+- If agreed, continuing with this role after funding and through resolution.

 If needed by the claimant and acceptable within a jurisdiction’s rules, Fulbrook will assist in buying, selling, or otherwise trading the claim or the claimant itself.